Dodgers escape jam in bizarre 9th, hold off Yankees 2-1

 Gleyber Torres, who had started the play on second base, rounded third and then headed home with Muncy down on the ground, trying to score the tying run.
 Instead, Torres was stopped by the umpires because time had been called.

-The strange sequence set off a 2-minute replay review.
-Gardner was called safe at second, beating the throw with a hard but legal slide.
-Dodgers manager Dave Roberts didn’t appear to think Gardner was safe, while Yankees manager Aaron Boone came out, too, seemingly to seek clarification on why Torres wasn’t allowed to score.
+Roberts challenged the slide, believing Gardner was out, while Yankees manager Aaron Boone came out, too, seemingly to seek clarification on why Torres wasn’t allowed to score.

 A day after the Yankees routed the Dodgers 10-2, the clubs played a tight game that have some fans predicting will be an October preview.